yuxiangluo1983/timetravel/README.md

 is running.
 The server should tolerate restarting the process without data loss.

 ## Objective: Add Time Travel
 This part is far more open-ended.
 You might need to make major changes across nearly all files of the codebase.
-You'll be adding partial persistentence to the records.
-[Take a look at these slides on persistent data structures to learn what that means](https://www.ics.uci.edu/~eppstein/261/s21w9.pdf).
+You'll be adding persistentence to the records.

+[Take a look
+at these slides on persistent data structures to learn what that means](https://www.ics.uci.edu/~eppstein/261/s21w9.pdf).
+The slides outline a few different types of persistence but I'll leave it to you to identify which makes sense for this problem.

 You should create a set of `/api/v2` endpoints that enable you to do run gets, creates, and updates.
+Unlike in v1, records are now versioned.
+Full requirements:

+- You should have endpoints that allow the api client to get records at different versions. (not just the latest version).
-Updates should be able to add modifications on top of any pre-existing versions not just the latest.
+- Updates should be able to add modifications on top of the latest version.
-There should be a way to get a list of the different versions too.
-Finally, `/api/v1` should still work after these changes.
+- There should be a way to get a list of the different versions too.
+- `/api/v1` should still work after these changes.

 # Reccommendations